eu.webtoolkit.jwt

 Propagates server-initiated updates.

-This propagate changes made to the user interface outside of the main event loop, e.g. from another thread or from within WServer::post().
-This call only has an effect after updates have been enabled (from within the normal event loop), using enableUpdates().
+When the lock to the application is released, changes will propagate to the user interface.
+This call only has an effect after updates have been enabled from within the normal event loop using enableUpdates().

 See Also: